dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 Now, run `composer update` in your terminal to install all the dependencies.
 Look at the terminal and ensure the `auth0-php` library was installed.

 Go ahead and run your app again.
 Click on login.
-You wil be redirected to Auth0 Hosted Lock page and shown the sign in widget.
+You will be redirected to Auth0 Hosted Lock page and shown the sign in widget.

 ![Auth0 Login](https://cdn.auth0.com/blog/drupal/auth0login.png)
 _Log In_

 ![LoggedIn State](https://cdn.auth0.com/blog/drupal/loggedinstate.png)
-_LoggedIn State_
+_Authenticated State_

 Oh, snap!
 That's all?
 Is it that simple?
 Yes it is!
 You can check out the [source code](https://github.com/auth0-blog/drupal-auth0-app) for reference.

 ## Conclusion

 Well done!
 You have just built your first site with Drupal.
-As we saw in this tutorial, you can easily add authentication to your Drupal site/apps.
+As we saw in this tutorial, you can easily add authentication to your Drupal sites/apps.
 This tutorial is designed to help you get started on building your own web sites and applications with Drupal.
 You can leverage the knowledge gained here to build bigger and better web sites.

 In addition, Auth0 can help secure your apps with more than just username-password authentication.
-It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
+It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [Single Sign On (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.